For the characters who appeared in the anime, go here!

 - Cruel and Unusual Death: Loses his arms and is eaten by sharks.

 - Face Death with Dignity: Viralesque offers the dying Bride the incomplete elixir of life, but he refuses and jumps into shark-infested waters.

 - The Glasses Come Off: Bride ditches the glasses whenever he's in the role of the dextrose-high cult leader.

 - Marriage to a God: Par the course for the leader of SAMPLE.
 Bride explains that "marriage" in this cult, however, is not necessarily what the legal definition means.

-- Red and Black and Evil All Over: SAMPLE's dress code involves a lot of black and red, it seems.
+- Red and Black and Evil All Over: SAMPLE's uniforms are patterned in black and red.

 - Til Murder Do Us Part: He's planning to kill his temporary "wife" once SAMPLE obtains Sylvie, the permanent-wife candidate.

 - Villains Out Shopping: His very first words he says upon showing up at SAMPLE's most recent meeting is, "Oh, sorry about this, everyone!
 I can't believe I was late!
 The final boss was much tougher than I'd expected.
 I had to start over five times!"